Nemus-Project/magpie-python/abstract.md

 XX is a framework for interacting with a novel finite difference scheme for plates under general elastic boundary conditions.
 Free, clamped, and simply supported boundary conditions are obtainable by setting stiffness coefficients to very small or large values.
+Boundary conditions are parameterised which allow for intermediate possibilities.

-A web browser based implementation of the framework includes interactive elements, which offer a more intuitive approach to parameter exploration.
+A web browser based implementation of the framework includes interactive elements.
 Users begin by providing parameters for an isotropic plate.
-These parameters are then used to generate visualisations of the mode shapes.
+These parameters are then used to generate visualisations of the mode shapes from the finite difference scheme simulation.
+Elastic boundary conditions can then be changed on a continuous scale to see their effect on mode shapes.
+Results are then available for export in common image and data formats.

 XX aims to make it easier to explain concepts such as mode shapes to a wider audience and also provide a tool for research that is accessible to students,